-Per Northern Divide Energy Storage's commitment to transparency and community involvement, Northern Divide Energy Storage has conducted meetings with the Burke County Planning and Zoning Department and County Commission to provide comprehensive updates on the Project's progress.
+Northern Divide Energy Storage is committed to transparency and community involvement.
+Consistent with this commitment, Northern Divide Energy Storage has conducted meetings with the Burke County Planning and Zoning Department and County Commission to provide comprehensive updates on the Project's progress.
 Northern Divide Energy Storage is prioritizing close coordination with Burke County throughout development.

 Northern Divide Energy Storage gave a presentation about the Project to the Burke County Planning and Zoning Board and the Burke County Commissioners on February 21, 2023, and, again, on May 21, 2024.
 On August 29, 2024, Northern Divide Energy Storage met with the Burke County Planning and Zoning Commission to discuss various topics, including development, permitting, economics, environmental and safety concerns, employment, community involvement, zoning ordinances, public education, and the Conditional Use Permit.
-Northern Divide Energy Storage will continue to meet with county officials as the Project moves forward for any necessary local construction permits (e.g., building permits, road use agreements).
+Northern Divide Energy Storage regularly attended meetings with Burke County in November 2024 through March 2025 to discuss amendments to the Burke County Zoning Regulations.
+Northern Divide Energy Storage will continue to meet with county officials as the Project moves forward for any necessary local construction permits.

 The Project has been designed to comply with or exceed the regulations required by the Zoning Regulations of Burke County, North Dakota.
-A conditional use permit application for the Project is being submitted to Burke County.
-The conditional use permit will be submitted to the Commission after it is issued.
+A Conditional Use Permit application for the Project has been submitted to Burke County.
+The Conditional Use Permit will be submitted to the Commission after it is issued.